-Following Rosh Hashanah, Yom Kippur runs from sundown on Sept.
-24 to sundown on Sept.
-25. During this time, many observing Jewish folks partake in a 25-hour fast.
+Following Rosh Hashanah, Yom Kippur runs from sundown on Oct.
+11 to the evening of Oct.
+12. During this time, many observing Jewish people partake in a 25-hour fast.
 The fast symbolizes the Day of Atonement and is seen as a time to repent and reflect on the sins of the past year.

-The fast is typically broken with a huge feast of bagels with spreads such as whitefish salad, tuna salad, egg salad or cream cheese, and platters stacked with shiny smoked salmon.
-Here are nine places to go this year for Rosh Hashanah and Yom Kippur specialties in the Valley.
+The fast is typically broken with a huge feast of bagels with spreads such as whitefish salad, tuna salad, egg salad or cream cheese, and platters stacked with smoked salmon.

 Chompie's